Culture Initiative Positions Accolade for Growth

 The Cultural Cornerstones have also been integrated into Accolade’s performance management system—every employee now has a goal tied directly to the cornerstones as the “how” someone is performing in their job.
 Additional efforts include the creation of the Culture Champion Awards program, which on a quarterly basis recognizes an employee (or team) who personifies one of the cornerstones.

-Through Accolade’s annual employee engagement survey, early results indicate that 91 percent of the population has a clear understanding of the cornerstones, 87 percent say that they are living them out every day, and 78 percent agree that the Culture Cornerstones are evident in their day-to-day work.
-The outcomes from the culture work have also played heavily in refining brand messages, website content and the way employees are interacting with each other.
+Through Accolade’s annual employee engagement survey, early results indicate that 91 percent of the population have a clear understanding of the cornerstones, 87 percent say that they are living them out every day, and 78 percent agree that the Culture Cornerstones are evident in their day-to-day work.
+The outcomes from the culture work have also played heavily in refining brand messages, website content and the way employees are interacting with one another.

 The cornerstones serve as the foundation for the newly developed leadership commitments, which define what it means to be a successful leader at Accolade.
 They have also influenced efforts to retain, nurture and develop current employees, in addition to recruiting top talent and onboarding new employees.
 The next step is to ensure that they are fully integrated and reinforced in the talent brand as well.